Where are the Quincy College Libraries located?

 Firstly, as Quincy College Students you pay for the resources made available to members of the college community, and the library is one of those resources.
 It also helps us figure out how long students spend in the library, what types of library resources they use, and other data to help us provide a better library experience.

 Your Quincy College picture ID card acts as your library card as well.
 It should have a barcode on the back which identifies you as a member of the Old Colony Library Network (OCLN).

 All I need to check out a book is my Quincy College ID?

 I have no barcode on the back of my ID card.

-If your card does not have a barcode on the back, the Library on the Quincy campus may be able to print out a new card.
-Otherwise, the IT office on either campus can print out a new card.
+If your card does not have a bar-code on the back Resource Officers office on either campus can print out a new card.

 Is my class textbook available in the library?